LibrariesHacked/librarieshacked.github.io/_posts/2020-12-31-digital-transformation.md

 ### Fix before building

-I try to advocate for the [Local Digital Declaration](https://localdigital.gov.uk/declaration/).
+I try to advocate for the Local Government [Digital Declaration](https://localdigital.gov.uk/declaration/).

 > We will ‘fix our plumbing’ to break our dependence on inflexible and expensive technology that doesn’t join up effectively
 >
 > **Local Digital Declaration**

-It includes fixing the issues that cause problems and hamper projects.
+It includes fixing issues that cause problems and hamper projects.
 These could be related to data and software, but also culture and skills.

 The recent Bookseller piece included a fairly reserved comment on the current state of library digital presences.